01Start With Your Goals and Risk Tolerance

 Finally, check to see if the managers have a substantial portion of their net worth invested alongside the fund holders.
 It’s easy to pay lip service to investors but it’s a different thing entirely to have your own capital at risk alongside theirs.

-05Find a Philosophy That Agrees With Your Own When Selecting a Mutual Fund
+05Find a Philosophy That Agrees With Your Own

 In the industry, there are mutual funds that specialize in this type of value investing, such as Tweedy, Browne & Company, Third Avenue Value Funds, Fairholme Funds, Oakmark Funds, Muhlenkamp Funds, and more.